unioslo/zabbix-auto-config/README.md

 - All-hosts
 - All-auto-disabled-hosts

-The name of these groups can be configured in `config.toml`:
+The name of these groups can be configured in the config file to match your Zabbix environment:

 ```toml
 [zabbix]